 Mugshots, Money, Identification, and Immigration

 After you finish the prescreening you are escorted back to the initial holding tank.
 You will wait there until you hear your name called, yet again.
 At this time, you will walk over to the mugshot area.
 Stand on a line and have your mugshots taken.
 Follow the instructions of the photographing officer.

 QUICK TIP: Mugshots are posted publically on the Maricopa County Jail inmate information website within the first twelve hours of arrest.
 No one looks good in their mugshot, but those who do outlandish things in their mugshot have ended up having their mugshot sprayed across the internet.

-FUN FACT: Sheriif Joe implemented ‘mugshot of the week’ during his term in office.
-The public would vote on the craziest, prettiest, weirdest, and so on, mugshots and the picture with the most votes earned a front page exclusive on the Maricopa County Jail mugshots page.
+FUN FACT: Sheriff Joe implemented ‘mugshot of the week’ during his term in office.
+The public would vote on the craziest, prettiest, weirdest, and so on, mugshots and the pictures with the most votes earned a front-page exclusive on the Maricopa County Jail mugshots page.
 Thankfully, this cruel contest was stopped a few years ago.
-However, there really is not anything stopping someone from recreating this type of internet contest again.
-My point is, just look straight ahead and make sure you are not emulating Albert Einstein’s hair style.
+However, there is not anything stopping someone from recreating this type of internet contest again.
+My point is, just look straight ahead and make sure you are not emulating Albert Einstein’s hairstyle.

 After taking your mugshot, men are directed to sit on the bench closest to the camera.
 Women are directed to sit on the opposite end of the bench.
 One by one, each of you will be called up to another counter to complete the following three tasks/interviews:

 - Money Collection: